liyichen7887/CSE190-Final-SLAM-Project/README.md

 Report:
 =======================================================

-Please see CSE190 Project Report file for more details of implementation and evaluation.
+Please refer to CSE190 Project Report file for more details of implementation and evaluation.

 Reference: